 Focus on a specific area and islands in Croatia you wish to explore and keep daily distances short.
 There are four main sailing destinations in Croatia.
 All nearby major Croatian airports with good flight and road connections: Pula, Zadar, Split and Dubrovnik.
 The main benefit of a private yacht charter in Croatia is that the sailing itinerary is 100% flexible and can be adjusted with your skipper before and during your trip.

 Please stick to your check in hours received in "boarding pass".
-Your yacht should be prepared and cleaned before embarking, so be patient.
-There are tidy beaches and bars near marina where you can refresh.
+Your yacht should first be prepared and cleaned before embarking, so be patient.
+There are tidy beaches and bars near marina for refreshment.
 Check out is usually after 9 AM the next Saturday.
-It is mandatory to return your boat to marina on Friday before evening for the underwater inspection.
+It is mandatory to return to marina by Friday evening for underwater inspection.

-Fill the boat lockers with enough food and supplies at least for the first 2 days.
-Grocery is cheaper in the markets outside of your base marina.
-Sometimes charter companies in Croatia offer to buy supplies for you beforehand.
-Some islands might have limited supply, but you can always buy the basics.
+Fill the boat lockers with enough food and supplies beforehand.
+Grocery is cheaper in the markets outside marinas.
+Charter companies in Croatia usually provide external services to provision the yacht for you if you do not have the time or means to shop in advence.
+Some outer islands might have limited supply, but you can always buy the basics during your charter week.
 Your skipper will advice on where is best to shop.
-Bring enough bottled water and don't forget paper towels, garbage bags, toilet paper, sponges, washing liquid, coffee & snacks.
+Bring enough bottled water and don't forget the basics: paper towels, garbage bags, toilet paper, sponges, washing liquid, coffee & snacks.
+You can find some tips on what to pack in our SAILING PACKING LIST blog.

-1. Bareboat yacht charter requires valid boat license and some basic sailing experience
+1. Bareboat yacht charter requires valid boat license a VHF radio cerificate and some basic sailing knowledge

-2. Crewed or skippered charter is where a hired captain navigates the yacht for you
+2. Skippered sailing holidays is where a hired captain to navigate the yacht for you with an option of extra hostess service

 - POLAKO or POMALO (Easy, slowly or also take it easy) - the most common phrase in Dalmatia.